Click to enlarge

 Myles Sinnamon advises that a one-page listing of voters for the divisions of North Brisbane, Fortitude Valley, South Brisbane, and East Moreton was published on Sat.
 7 Apr 1860 in the Moreton Bay Courier.
-This roll is not held at Qld State Archives.
+This roll is not held at Queensland State Archives.

 Details shown in early State rolls are name and address only.
 Some rolls in the late 1890s / early 1900s give date of enrolment, age at that time, occupation, and address (which may include the real property description of land).
 Most 20th century rolls give name, address, gender, occupation, and date of first enrolment in that district.
 From about the 1920s until 1991 there are annotations showing what electorate someone moved to, the reason for their removal from the roll (eg death), change of name (eg when a woman married), and other useful information.

 The categories of persons entitled to vote in State elections have changed over the years.
 Women became eligible to vote in Queensland State elections from mid-1905.
 Enrolment for most men and women aged 21 and over was made compulsory by the Act of 1914.
 In 1974 the voting age was lowered from 21 years to 18 years.

 Commonwealth rolls were produced at irregular intervals (sometimes in consecutive years, sometimes 2 or 3 years apart).
 They give name, address, gender, and (until 1983) occupation.
 Some early rolls are alphabetical only by first letter of surname.
 Until 1988, each district consisted of many different divisions.
 From 1988 onwards the rolls consist of a single alphabetical list (one list for each State and Territory).

 Queensland's Commonwealth electoral roll databases for 1903, 1906, 1913, 1922, 1934, 1941, 1949 and 1959 are now on Findmypast, where you can search by either name or address.

-Official (Annotated) Commonwealth electoral rolls for Qld are at the National Archives (Brisbane Office).
-These are different from the normal Commonwealth rolls.
+Official (Annotated) Commonwealth electoral rolls for Queensland are at the National Archives (Brisbane Office).
+These annotated rolls are different from the normal Commonwealth rolls.
 For more information, plus advice about some of the traps involved in using State and Commonwealth electoral rolls, see the book Tips for Queensland Research.

 Local Government voters lists: see Local Government Records and Family History.